adamnemecek/AnvilKit/README.md

 # AnvilKit
 AnvilKit tames Metal.
 It's a collection of code that seems to come up in just about every project that everyone seems to roll themselves.

+## GPUDevice
+Object that wraps `MTLDevice` and makes it into a singleton so that you don't need to pass it around.

 ## GPUVariable

 ```